jonzingale/Haskell/blinky/diffusion_limited_aggregation/README.md

 preservation.

-Here I plan to flesh this idea out with a combination of a Cellular Automata comonad and Maybe (perhaps State or Writer) monad.
+Here I plan to flesh this idea out with a combination of a Cellular Automata comonad and perhaps State (or Writer) monad.

+### The idea ###
+The board is divided into free and bound particles.
+Free particles randomly walk until they enter the neighborhood of a bound particle, at which point they themselves become bound.

 - backward state monad: https://kseo.github.io/posts/2017-01-21-writer-monad.html